sindresorhus/del-cli/readme.md

   Options
-    --force, -f    Allow deleting the current working directory and outside --dry-run, -d  List what would be deleted instead of deleting
+    --force, -f    Allow deleting the current working directory and outside --dry-run, -d  List what would be deleted instead of deleting --verbose, -v  Display the absolute path of files and directories as they are deleted

   Examples
     $ del unicorn.png rainbow.png